-- (a) The District or County Clerk shall ensure that all the records of the court, except those made confidential or privileged by law or statute, may be viewed in some format by all persons for free. - (b) Independent of the TexasOnline system and the requirement of viewing access described in subsection (a), the District or County Clerk may choose to provide for both filers and the general public to electronically view documents or court orders that have been electronically filed or scanned.
+- (a) The district clerk shall ensure that all the records of the court, except those made confidential or privileged by law or statute, may be viewed in some format by all persons for free. - (b) Independent of the TexasOnline system and the requirement of viewing access described in subsection (a), the district clerk may choose to provide for both filers and the general public to electronically view documents or court orders that have been electronically filed or scanned.
 Where such provision has been made, persons may electronically view documents or court orders that have been electronically filed or scanned. - (c) Nothing in this rule allows for the viewing of documents or court orders, in any form, that are legally confidential (e.g., papers in mental health proceedings) or otherwise restricted by judicial rule or order.